 A Brief History of a Genre-Resisting Guitarist, Composer, and Band Leader

 Michael Occhipinti is a versatile, sound-sculpting guitarist and composer/arranger, who has spent decades freely moving between jazz, chamber music, world music, r&b/funk, and anything involving modern guitar sounds.
-A nine-time JUNO Award nominee, Michael leads several acclaimed groups including The Sicilian Project, Shine On: The Universe of John Lennon, The Triodes, and the 16-piece group NOJO (Neufeld-Occhipinti Jazz Orchestra).
-Michael's newest group IN ORBIT features Jeff Coffin (Dave Matthews Band) on saxophone, and Felix Pastorius on bass.
+In addition to his previous JUNO Award and 8 JUNO nominations, Michael has just won the 2022 JUNO Award for Jazz Group of the Year as a member of Avataar, and he and Elizabeth Shepherd (ES:MO) were nominated for Jazz Vocal Album of the Year.
+Michael leads several acclaimed groups including The Sicilian Project, IN ORBIT ( with Jeff Coffin (Dave Matthews Band) on saxophone, and Felix Pastorius on bass), Shine On: The Universe of John Lennon, The Triodes, and co-lead the acclaimed 16-piece group NOJO (Neufeld-Occhipinti Jazz Orchestra).

-Michael's own projects explore everything from Sicilian culture to songwriters such as John Lennon and Bruce Cockburn, instrumental New Orleans funk, and adventurous original music and big band arrangements of Pink Floyd.
-He is currently researching music from the golden days of Toronto's Yonge Street music scene, and together with Elizabeth Shepherd recording them for a new album to be called "The Longest Street In The World."
+Michael's own projects explore everything from Sicilian culture to songwriters such as John Lennon and Bruce Cockburn, instrumental New Orleans funk, and adventurous original music for both small groups and string orchestras.
+Michael is currently researching music from the golden days of Toronto's Yonge Street music scene, developing a new album to be called "The Longest Street In The World."

-Michael has been commissioned to compose music for the Royal Conservatory of Music's 21C Festival of new music (featuring The Gryphon Trio and Don Byron), for bassoonist Nadina Mackie-Jackson and trumpeter Guy Few and the Group of 27’s JUNO Nominated Canadian Concerto Vol. 1, and for Quartetto Gelato's 100% Canadian.
-Michael’s versatile guitar palette can be heard in the Turkish electronic/psychedelic group Minor Empire, drummer Giampaolo Scatozza’s electronic loop driven group Junik, Louis Simao’s Brazilian/Portuguese world jazz project, the Mexican-reggae mashup of Los Variants, and Michael’s work with soul/pop singer Lester McLean.
+Michael has received commissions to compose music for the Royal Conservatory of Music's 21C Festival of new music (featuring The Gryphon Trio and Don Byron), for bassoonist Nadina Mackie-Jackson and trumpeter Guy Few and the Group of 27’s JUNO Nominated Canadian Concerto Vol. 1, for Quartetto Gelato's 100% Canadian, and the Kitchener-Waterloo Guitar Orchestra.
+Michael’s versatile guitar palette can be heard on recent albums by vocalist Peter Campbell, the Mexican-reggae mashup of Los Variants, Italian vocalist Giuseppe di Bella's new Orfeo project, Louis Simao’s Brazilian/Portuguese world jazz album A Luz, and Michael’s work with soul/pop singer Lester McLean.

 Michael teaches jazz ensembles at the Royal Conservatory of Music and at Toronto’s Humber College.
 He is also a guitar and pop ensemble instructor at Centennial College.
 Michael has given clinics at universities and schools across Canada, the Netherlands, and Sicily.
 Michael Occhipinti has been profiled on Bravo TV's Arts and Minds, CBC television's On The Arts, CBC radio's Canada Live , CTV’s Mike Bullard Show and TV Ontario's Studio 2.
 His projects have been praised by critics worldwide, including the American magazines DownBeat and Jazz Times, Italy’s Il Sole and Musica Jazz, and newspapers in India, The Netherlands, and across Canada.
 Michael Occhipinti served as the Artistic Director for the Markham Jazz Festival from 2009-2015, growing the festival and presenting international artists such as Lionel Loueke, Bill Charlap, Don Byron, Dave Douglas, John Pizzarelli, Sheila Jordan, and Maceo Parker.
 He has also been a past director of Lakefield Summer Music.